Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

     ![](../media/lab01/26.png)

-You successfully reviewed the Security posture and labeled an asset for further investigation.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

  - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.